EKK-Ingarden/LandsatWebTracker/README.md

 - Receive notifications when Landsat satellites pass over their chosen location.
 - Access and visualize Landsat data, including key environmental metrics like temperature, cloud coverage, and Earth-Sun distance.
 - Generate reports with advanced metadata, band views, and reflectance analyses.
-- Download data in PDF and CSV formats.

 # 💡 Features